BardOfCodes/wacky/README.md

 ### Visualization

 Visualize your configuration with [procXD](https://github.com/BardOfCodes/procXD).
+Use `config.to_graph()` to convert the configuration to networkx graphs, and use `procXD`'s `render_stack_sketch` to create an excalidraw file with the configuration as shown below.
+Visualize excalidraw files either from web (just load the file at [excalidraw.com](https://excalidraw.com/)) or with a vs-code [plugin](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor) (simply open a `.excalidraw` file in vscode - example fines in `example/xd_figures`.

 ![configuration visualization](assets/configuration.png)